digitaltwinconsortium/ManufacturingOntologies/README.md

 * Edit the settings.json file for each publisher directory located in the Config directory.
 Replace [myiothub] with the name of your IoT Hub and replace [publisherkey] with the primary key of the 6 IoT Hub publisher devices you have created earlier.
 This data can be accessed by clicking on the names of the devices in the Azure Portal.

 * Run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt window.
 This will run the simulation.
-A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and an UA Cloud Publisher instance per factory location.
+A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and a UA Cloud Publisher instance per factory location.
 There are 6 locations in total: Munich, Capetown, Mumbai, Seattle, Beijing and Rio.
-Check the Azure Portal to verify that OPC UA telemetry is flowing to the cloud.
+Then check the your IoT Hub in the Azure Portal to verify that OPC UA telemetry is flowing to the cloud.

+Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!

 ### Next Steps